The Syrian Civil War

 an executive order

 allowing for sanctions against foreign nationals who use technology to violate human rights.
 In the order, he specifically targeted Assad and subsequently used the order as justification to issue further sanctions against Syria.
-Although the US Department of State (DOS) continues to emphasize the US's commitment to humanitarian aid in Syria, no additional American actions have been taken, and many criticized President Obama for making no mention of Syria in his early 2013 public addresses.
+The US Department of State (DOS) continues to emphasize the US's commitment to humanitarian aid in Syria, and in June 2013 President Obama pledged

-Russia was one of Assad's strongest allies before and during the recent conflict.
-Most notably, Russia, as one of only five nations with permanent veto power in the UN Security Council, has vowed to veto any sanctions brought against Assad in the UN.
+Russia was one of Assad's strongest allies both before the conflict began in Spring 2011 and during it.
+In addition, Russia, as one of only five nations with permanent veto power in the UN Security Council, vowed to veto any sanctions brought against Assad in the UN.
 This vow led to the veto of the first three resolutions that were brought before the UNSC to condemn the actions of Assad.
-Russia was joined in their opposition by China, who vetoed the same three proposed resolutions.
-The US and Turkey, among other nations, claim that Russia is assisting Assad by providing him weapons and other support, which Russian leaders deny.
-Prime Minister Dmitry Medvedev stated in November 2012:
+China joined Russia in opposition of Assad and vetoed the same three proposed resolutions.
+The US and Turkey, among other nations, claim that Russia is currently assisting Assad by providing him weapons and other tactical support.
+Russian leaders deny any support on their part and the country's Prime Minister Dmitry Medvedev stated in November 2012:

 Our stance on Syria is well known: Russia does not support anyone in this conflict ...
 We only tell them that they must sit down at the negotiating table and come to an agreement, rather than shoot at each other, which is the worst possible scenario.
 But unfortunately, some countries have a more one-sided approach: this one must leave immediately, and we will send weapons to the other ones.
 We believe that this is not right, that this will never bring peace to Syria.